imfatant/test/README.md

         [Install]
         WantedBy=multi-user.target
-18) Here's what I call the ArduPilot hardware configuration file, /usr/bin/ardupilot/ap, which is run by the services prior to running the arduplane or arducopter executables:
+18) Here's what I call the ArduPilot hardware configuration file, /usr/bin/ardupilot/ap, which is run by the services prior to running the ArduPlane or ArduCopter executables:

         #!/bin/bash
         # ap